rethinkdb/www/_posts/2014-10-17-october-events.md

 managed RethinkDB hosting in the cloud.
 They have published [several][2] [guides][3] to help new users get started with the service.
 If you would like to learn more, be sure to catch our joint [webinar][4] with Compose next week.
-The live video event will feature Slava Akhmechet and Compose co-founder Kurt Mackey.
+The live video event will feature Slavabot Akhmechet and Compose co-founder Kurt Mackey.

 [RSVP Here &rarr;][5]